KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/kolibri-ecosystem/kolibri-file-format.md

         Density,
         Gravity,
         /// <summary>
-        /// Especially, when using multisensor measurementDefinitionId like 55-59 the target calculation might be another like 34-36.
+        /// Especially, when using multi-sensor measurementDefinitionId like 55-59 the target calculation might be another like 34-36.
 This information must be stored
-        /// The calculation is a default calculation, that has a calculation parameters for eg 34 but this property shows that it corresponds to one of the multisensor channels.
+        /// The calculation is a default calculation, that has a calculation parameters for eg 34 but this property shows that it corresponds to one of the multi-sensor channels.
         /// </summary>
         CorrespondingMeasurementDefinitionId,
         ChannelId,